 If the student is not satisfied with the decision of the Complaint Resolution Committee, he/she shall appeal the decision to the President within five (5) working days.
 The decision of the President shall be final unless the student wishes to appeal the decision of the President to the Board of Trustees of Lake Land College by giving written notice within ten (10) calendar days of the date of the written decision of the President.

 *If the division chair is also the faculty member with whom the student has a complaint, the student would confer with the Vice President for Academic Services.

-Students with concerns about discrimination because of race, color, sex, age, religion, national origin, ancestry, disability, marital or civil union status, veteran status, sexual orientation, or other basis of discrimination precluded by applicable federal and state statutes may also direct complaints to the Office of Civil Rights, U.S. Department of Education, or pursue both avenues of complaint resolution.
+Students with concerns about discrimination because of race, color, sex, age, religion, national origin, ancestry, disability, marital status, military status, sexual orientation, gender-related identity and expression, pregnancy, parental status, order of protection status, unfavorable discharge from military service, or any other basis of discrimination precluded by applicable federal and state statutes may also direct complaints to the Office of Civil Rights, U.S. Department of Education, or pursue both avenues of complaint resolution.

 Students concerned about the final grade they received in a course must initiate a grade appeal, utilizing the Student Complaint form, no later than the end of the sixth week following the close of the semester for which the assigned grade was recorded.
 This request must be initiated with the instructor of the course or the Division Chair if the instructor is not currently teaching at the College.
 (See Board Policy 07.27 – Grade Appeals).